Hermann Schaper: SS career

 Schaper joined the Schutzstaffel and was promoted to the rank of SS-Untersturmführer on 20 April 1935.
 He achieved the rank of SS-Obersturmführer on 20 April 1937.
 Before the 1939 invasion of Poland, Schaper worked at the SD principal offices of Nazi Germany.
 During the German occupation of Poland Schaper served as commander of Kommando SS Zichenau-Schröttersburg – a Nazi Einsatzgruppe, one of five such formations created in eastern Poland and composed of 500–1000 functionaries of the SS and Gestapo.
 Schaper operated in the Płock (renamed Schröttersburg) district administered by Count von der Groeben.
 His superior was SS-Sturmbannführer Hartmut Pulmer, a Gestapo chief based in Ciechanów (renamed Zichenau).

 Schaper's death squad was deployed in the newly formed Bezirk Bialystok district soon after the German invasion of the Soviet Union.
 Himmler visited Białystok on 30 June 1941 and pronounced that more forces were needed in the area, because the massive chase after the fleeing Red Army left behind a security vacuum.
 On 3 July an additional formation of Schutzpolizei arrived in the city from the General Government, led by SS-Hauptsturmführer Wolfgang Birkner, veteran of Einsatzgruppe IV from the Polish Campaign.
-The relief unit, called Kommando Bialystok, was sent in by SS-Obersturmbannführer Eberhard Schöngarth on orders from the Reich Security Main Office (RSHA), due to reports of Soviet guerrilla activity in the area with Jews being of course immediately suspected of helping them.
+The relief unit, called Kommando Bialystok, was sent in by SS-Obersturmbannführer Eberhard Schöngarth on orders from the Reich Security Main Office (RSHA), due to reports of Soviet guerrilla activity in the area with Jews being “of course” immediately suspected of helping them.
 On 10 July 1941 Schaper's Einsatzgruppe was subdivided into dozens of smaller commandos (Einsatzkommandos) numbering from several to several scores of people whose mission was to kill Jews, alleged communists and Soviet NKVD collaborators in captured territories often far behind the advancing German front.
-The entire Einsatzgruppe employed the same, systematic method of mass killing in many Polish villages and towns in the vicinity of Białystok.
+The entire Einsatzgruppe employed the same, systematic method of mass killing in many Polish villages (sometimes in the role of facilitating violence by civilians) and towns in the vicinity of Białystok.
 Schaper's murderous rampage south-east of East Prussia included Wizna (end of June), Wąsosz (5 July), Radziłów (7 July), Jedwabne (10 July), Łomża (early August), Tykocin (22–25 August), Rutki (4 September), Piątnica, Zambrów as well as other locations.